OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/notification-hubs/notification-hubs-aspnet-backend-ios-apple-push-notification-service-apns-rich.md

            {
                [self redirectToImageViewWithImage:self.imagePayload];
            }
-           // Add "else if" here toohandle more buttons }
+           // Add "else if" here to handle more buttons }

        // Handle notification setting actions in iOS8